-NSE Trading Succumbs To Profit Taking, Index Down By 0.33%
+NSE trading succumbs to profit taking, index down by 0.33%

 Activities on the Nigerian Stock Exchange All-Share Index on Friday bowed to profit taking halting the six-day price rally with the All-Share Index dropping by 0.33 per cent.
-The News Agency of Nigeria (NAN) reports that the index lost 142.64 points or 0.33 per cent to close at 42,898.90 compared with 43,041.54 achieved on Thursday. […]
+Nigerian pilot reports that the index lost 142.64 points or 0.33 per cent to close at 42,898.90 compared with 43,041.54 achieved on Thursday.
+NAN reports that the […]

-The post NSE Trading Succumbs To Profit Taking, Index Down By 0.33% appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share